chrisramsay/53-degrees-astro/content/observing/2020-05-10_building-a-raspberry-pi-flavoured-dslr-control-unit.rst

 - Provide power for the DSLR, lens warmer and Skywatcher mount
 - Download image data from the DSLR to local storage
-- Be able to send data over my local network (WiFi or ethernet) via a shared drive or something similar
+- Be able to send and receive data over my local network (WiFi or ethernet) for remote desktop control and downloading images
 - Be powered from a 12 V power supply
 - Perform the above tasks reliably and ideally in a single, and reasonably weather-proof package